insideclojure/insideclojure.github.io/_posts/2022-06-15-partitioning.md

 array-map | 795 | 512 | 260
 seq | 790 | 672 | 385

 The latter two columns show that `partition-all` times improved - this is mostly the `IDrop` improvements.
-But the `partitionv-all` times show all the benfits from that plus using the take transducer, especially on reducible collections.
+But the `partitionv-all` times show the benefits from that plus using the take transducer, especially on reducible collections.

 ## LongRange revisited